gregfoletta/Articles/content/post/2022-06-22-geospatial-data-analysis/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-As Jen is only interested in inner-Melbourne, I can crop this down:
+This data shows local government areas for the entire state of Victoria, Australia.
+We're only interested in the inner-Melbourne area, so we crop this to the relevant latitudes and longitudes:

 ```r